In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Dark matter post-collapse profiles

 \section{Dark matter post-collapse profiles}

-Three conditions are required for WIMPs to be captured by a PBH:\\ {\bf (i)} feeling the gravitational pull of a neighbor PBH,\\ {\bf (ii)} being free streaming through the ambient plasma, non-relativistic, and collisionless,\\ {\bf (iii)} having a velocity smaller than the local escape velocity.
+In our calculation of the DM post-collapse density profile, we consider the three following conditions for WIMP capture by a PBH:\\ {\bf (i)} feeling the gravitational pull of a neighbor PBH,\\ {\bf (ii)} being free streaming through the ambient plasma, non-relativistic, and collisionless,\\ {\bf (iii)} having a velocity smaller than the local escape velocity.\\ These assumptions are reasonable, although alternative mechanisms for particle capture within a spike may exist, although subdominant.

 0.1cm To commence, DM particles must lie inside the so-called sphere of influence of the object, where they can feel its gravitational pull.
 In the early universe, space is actually filled with a dense plasma inside which the attraction of a PBH is overcome by the overall expansion beyond a critical distance $r_{\rm inf}$ identified with the radius of that sphere of influence.
-The relation between $r_{\rm inf}$ and the black hole mass $M_{\rm BH}$ takes the form~\cite{AdamekEtAl2019}
+The relation between $r_{\rm inf}$ and the black hole mass $M_{\rm BH}$ takes the form\footnote{See also relation~(2.11) in ~\cite{BoudaudEtAl2021}.}~\cite{AdamekEtAl2019}

 where the coefficient $\eta_{\rm ta}$ has been found equal to $1.086$ in~\cite{BoudaudEtAl2021}.
 As time goes on, the universe cools down, the energy density $\rho_{\rm tot}$ of the primordial plasma drops and the radius of influence $r_{\rm inf}$ increases.
 Should they feel the PBH attraction, DM species must also move freely inside the ambient medium.
-At early times, they collide onto the constituents of the primordial plasma and are pulled away from the black hole by the overall expansion.
-This drag stops at kinetic decoupling, which occurs when the exchange of energy between DM and surrounding plasma becomes slower than the expansion itself.
-WIMPs stream freely afterwards and move unimpeded.
+At early times, they collide onto the constituents of the primordial plasma.
+Outside the sphere of influence, they are pulled away from the black hole by the overall expansion.
+Within that region, they mostly feel the black hole attraction.
+As long as kinetic decoupling has not occurred, they frequently collide onto the plasma constituents.
+This generates a drag force that prevents the particles from falling onto the PBH.
+A stable spike cannot form in these conditions.
+Inside the sphere of influence, the plasma also feels mostly the PBH attraction but expands insofar as its constituents are ultra-relativistic.
+This may not be correct very close to the Schwarzschild radius though.
+Kinetic decoupling occurs when the exchange of energy between DM and ambient plasma becomes slower than the expansion itself.
+The plasma becomes transparent to the DM species.
+These stream freely afterwards and move unimpeded.
 Thermalization between the radiation bath and DM breaks at kinetic decoupling, leaving WIMP momenta decreasing in time as they only undergo redshift.
 The last condition bears on DM velocities which should not exceed, at injection, the local escape velocity from the PBH.